 22.3.
-Advance explanation, hearing an employee and lay-off notice
+Advance explanation, layoff hearings and notices

-Prior to giving the actual lay-off notice, the employer must give the employee or the employees' representative an advance explanation of the lay-off and an estimate of the matters to be specified in the lay-off notice, detailed below.
-Following the advance explanation, prior to the lay-off notice, the employer must give the employees or their representative a chance to be heard on the explanation given.
-However, the advance explanation need not be given if the employer is obligated to hold co-operation negotiations with the personnel.
-In such cases, the financial and production-related grounds for the lay-offs as well as the lay-off's effects and possible alternatives to it will be discussed in the co-operation procedure.
+PRIOR TO giving notice of lay-offs, the employer must give the employees or the employees' representative an advance explanation of the grounds for the lay-off and an estimate of its scope, implementation, start date and duration.
+Following the advance explanation, but prior to the lay-off notice, the employer must provide the employees or their representative a chance to be heard on the explanation given.
+However, the advance explanation need not be given if the employer is required to hold co-operation negotiations with the staff.
+In such cases, the financial and production-related grounds for the lay-offs as well as the effects of and possible alternatives to the lay-off will be discussed in the co-operation proceedings.

 Lay-off notices must be delivered to employees in person, in compliance with a minimum notice period of 14 days.
-A different notice period can be agreed on with collective bargaining agreements and many of them do indeed include agreements on longer notice periods for lay-off notices.
-According to the collective agreement applicable to upper white-collar employees working in the technology industries, for example, the notice period for a lay-off notice is a month when the employment relationship has lasted for more than a year.
+Collective agreements may contain terms on lay-off notice periods that differ from the law, and many of them do indeed provide for longer notice periods for layoffs.
+For example, according to the collective agreement applicable to senior salaried employees working in the technology industries, the notice period for a lay-off notice is one month when the employment relationship has lasted for more than a year.

-If the notice cannot be given in person, it can also be delivered by mail or electronically.
-The lay-off notice must indicate the grounds for the lay-off, its time of commencement and duration or estimated duration.
+If the notice cannot be given to the employee in person, it may be sent by mail or electronically.
+The lay-off notice must indicate the grounds for the lay-off, its time of commencement as well as its duration or estimated duration.
+The lay-off notices must also be delivered to the representative of the employees laid off.

-At the employee's request, the employer must give a written certificate of the lay-off that indicates at least the reason for the lay-off, its time of commencement and its duration or estimated duration.
-In practice, it is always wise to ask for such a certificate, because it is required when taking care of affairs with employment authorities, among others.
+At the employee's request, the employer

+must provide him or her with a written certificate of the lay-off.
+This certificate must specify at least the reason for the lay-off, its time of commencement and its duration or estimated duration.
+In practice, it is advisable to always ask for such a certificate, because it is required when taking care of affairs with employment authorities, among others.